Former Top County CIO Leads With Perseverance

 Phil’s efforts earned the county national attention, winning numerous awards for technology innovation and excellence.
 He was named one of Governing magazine’s Public Officials of the Year and Government Technology magazine’s Top 25 Doers, Dreamers & Drivers.
 He was also honored by the Obama White House as a Champion of Change.

 Hear Phil’s story on this episode of “In the Arena.”

 - Dow Constantine, Executive of King County, Wash.

 - Harry LaRosiliere, Mayor of Plano, Texas

 - Rebecca Rhynhart, City Controller of Philadelphia

 - Michael Crow, President of Arizona State University

 - Mayors Melvin Carter of St. Paul, Minn.; Jenn Daniels of Gilbert, Ariz.; Jacob Frey of Minneapolis and Francis Suarez of Miami

-- Themis Klarides, minority leader of the Connecticut House
+- Themis Klarides, Minority Leader of the Conn.
+House

 - Eric Garcetti, Mayor of Los Angeles, Calif.